tytydraco/yessleep/out/I_Work_as_a_Lookout_at_a_National_Forest_Does_Anyone_Know_What_a_Code_Black_Means.md

 “Number station, as in, ‘secret messages to spies?’ number stations?”

-“ Spies or government officials?
+“Spies or government officials?
 Maybe?
 I’m just guessing.
 It could be someone’s idea of a weird prank.
 Maybe it’s the fire and rescue teams just messing with us?”

 “I dated a guy in fire and rescue,” Gwen said, “they don’t have an ounce of sense of humor shared among them.
 I think this is legit, and I think it’s bad.
 Sounds like a warning, and I don’t think it’s a coincidence it came after this thing showed up and landed.”